HydroshieldMKII/Sinatra-SSM/README.md

 - SESSION_EXPIRE: The time in seconds that the session will last.

+- LOGIN_PATH: Full path to the location of the login page (eg. '/login').

 - USERS_PATH: Full path to the location of the users.json file with 'username' and 'password' keys.

-- LOGIN_URL: Full path to the location of the login page (eg. '/login').

 - LOG_PATH: Full path to the location of the log file.